gotvc/got/README.md

 ### Installation
 Either download a prebuilt binary or build one from source.

-Installs to `$GOPATH/bin` with just.
+Installs to `/usr/bin/got` with just.
-If that isn't on your path, just copy the executable from there to wherever you want.

 ```shell
 $ just install
 ```
+This will build Got for the current architecture, leaving the binary in `build/out/got`.

 ### Create a New Repo
 Then initialize a repository in the current working directory.